 • fetal head injury.

 Reason number 3 - intracranial hemorrhage and stroke.
 Intracranial hemorrhage is bleeding in the brain.
-This is potentially dangerous, because with a lack of blood, parts of the brain can die, and the accumulation of blood itself can damage surrounding tissues.
-Usually, intracranial hemorrhage occurs in premature babies, but it can also happen after a stroke in a child in the womb.
+This is potentially dangerous, since if there is a lack of blood, parts of the brain can die, and the accumulation of blood itself can damage surrounding tissue.
+Intracranial hemorrhage usually occurs in premature babies, but can also occur after a stroke in a child in the womb.

 • initial weakness or pathology of the blood vessels of the fetus or maternal placenta;